Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: Learning a max-min optimal allocation

+In the negotiation phases, an optimal matching based on the current estimates of the rewards is computed in a distributed manner.
+To achieve this, we propose a novel collision-only matching protocol for the fair bandit setting.
+The protocol uses the distributed auction/push-relabel matching procedure as a primitive, but deploys it as a threshold-feasibility oracle inside an endpoint-revalidated max-min bisection scheme.
+This combination allows the agents to compute a fair allocation without sharing reward samples, empirical means, prices, or preference information.
+Finally, the length of the exploitation phase will grow exponentially.

 Since the support of each arm is different, we will need a coordination mechanism to end the exploration and exploitation phases.
-A similar approach will be used to determine distributedly, that the max-min value of the estimated reward matrix has been obtained.
+A similar approach will be used to determine distributedly that the max-min allocation using the estimated rewards of each agent is achieved.
+The algorithm is given in \ref{alg:FairBandits} and in Figure~\ref{fig:algorithm_overview}.